 1. Keep Tabs on Spending

 Making your budget work is all about knowing exactly what you’ve got coming in and going out each month.
 If your income is relatively the same from paycheck to paycheck your primary focus needs to be on what you’re spending.
-Making note of your bill due dates on a calendar, setting up automatic payments or entering them into a budgeting software program is a good start but you also need to keep up with your everyday expenses.
+You can utilize budgeting tools by taking note of your bill due dates on a calendar, setting up automatic payments or entering them into a budgeting software program.
+This is a good start but you also need to keep up with your everyday expenses.

 Writing down that $3 cup of coffee or the $10 you spent on lunch may seem tedious at first but it can be a real eye-opener when it comes to making your budget.
 You may not be shelling out hundreds of dollars a month on designer shoes but you could be nickel and diming yourself into the red if you’re not careful.
 There are smartphone apps that make it easy to keep track of every penny on the go.